Reading Time: 13 minutes

 Can Node.js be used for both frontend and backend development?

 Yes, Node.js can be used for both frontend and backend development.
 While Node.js is primarily known as a backend technology, it can also be used in the front-end development process.
-Node.js has gained popularity as a full-stack technology because of its versatility in handling both client-side and server-side tasks.
+In fact, Node.js has gained popularity as a full-stack technology because of its versatility in handling both client-side and server-side tasks.

 In the front end, Node.js can be used to manage package dependencies, automate build processes, and run server-side rendering.
 Node.js can also be used with popular frontend frameworks like React, Vue, and Angular, to create scalable and high-performance applications.